Tangier Garrison: Initial garrison

 Further, there were two smaller (nominally about 500 men, as against 1,000 in the principal units) regiments, both Irish, from the disbanded Royalist Forces which had served with the Spanish Army in Flanders: Fitzgerald's Regiment and Farrell's Regiment.
-It is not clear which of the earlier Royalist regiments had become Fitzgerald's prior to its appearance in Mardyke in 1661.Firth at p 105 John Fitzgerald himself became notable during his time in Tangier.
+It is not clear which of the earlier Royalist regiments had become Fitzgerald's prior to its appearance in Mardyke in 1661.
+John Fitzgerald himself became notable during his time in Tangier.
 Farrell's Regiment had earlier been known as Lord Digby's (or Bristol's): In French service at St Ghislain in Flanders, George Digby had persuaded the regiment to change sides, enabling the town to be recaptured by Spain.
 Part of the defeated Spanish /Royalist army at the Battle of the Dunes, the remnant the regiment had also made its way to Mardyke under the command of Lisagh (or Lewis) Farrell.
 The two Irish Royalist regiments, with Harley's English Parliamentarian unit, were shipped more or less directly from Flanders to Tangier and, hence, do not appear on the establishment of the English Army at the time.
 Completing the first garrison was a troop of horse, nominally the Governor's.
 In addition, it was agreed to take onto the English establishment a troop of Portuguese cavalry who remained behind.

 Thus, the military Establishment for Tangier was given as 3,000 foot (in four regiments, two of 1,000 men, and two of five hundred men) and one troop of 100 horse plus one expected troop of Portuguese horse who were to stay, but come onto English pay.
 The Establishment also shows general officers (Judge-Advocate, Physicians, Engineers, Gunners and so on).
 The actual number in the garrison (not including officers and general officers) was 2,723 foot soldiers (Governor's 1,000; Harley's 947; Fitzgerald's 395; Farrell's 381) with 98 in the English troop of horse and 80 in the Portuguese troop This was the first time that wives had been permitted, officially, to accompany an English army on an overseas posting.
 It is not clear whether wives and families accompanied the initial garrison, or whether they made their own way out over a period of time.
 Certainly, no ship appears to have been allocated to carry families where, on the return 22 years later, they were specifically provided for.